-My dog is super lazy, and I love that about him.
+My dog Ace was a lower-energy dog, and I loved that about him.

-Ace is perfectly fine with a 30-minute walk each day, and he doesn’t seem to mind if we miss a day or two.
-He’s a nice balance for me, because I tend to get obsessive about exercise.
+Ace was perfectly fine with a 20-minute walk each day, and he didn’t seem to mind if we missed a day or two.
+He was a nice balance for me, because I tend to get obsessive about exercise.

 Of course, a lot of dogs require much, much more exercise than Ace.